weiyangfb/SparseTensorNote/README.md

 torch.sparse.DoubleTensor()
 torch.zeros(..., layout=torch.sparse_coo, ...)
 ```
-Should we unify/reduce different ways for creating sparse tensor?
+Should we unify/reduce different approaches?

 ## Sparse representation

 Currently, our sparse tensors are hybrid tensors, with a mix of sparse dims and dense dims.
-We keep track of nnz, sparseDims, denseDims, a indices tensor of size = (sparseDims, nnz), and a values tensor of size (nnz, size[sparseDims:]).
-Additionally, we have a flag to note if the tensor is coalesced.
+We keep track of `nnz`, `sparseDims`, `denseDims`, a `indices tensor of size = (sparseDims, nnz)`, and a `values tensor of size (nnz, size[sparseDims:])`.
+Additionally, we have a flag to note if the tensor is `coalesced`.

 ### Should we keep this representation?